DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-15-letting-providers-recommend-candidates.md

 ## What we changed

-On the page where we show the [preview of the email that will be sent to candidates when a provider rejects their application], we added a further question.
+On the page where we show the [preview of the email](/manage-teacher-training-applications/rejection-email-previews/) that will be sent to candidates when a provider rejects their application, we added a further question.
 The question asks training providers if they would like to recommend a candidate to join a shortlist.

 This new question would only show if the [candidate meets all the ITT criteria](/manage-teacher-training-applications/helping-users-decide-if-candidates-meet-the-itt-criteria/).